Team-building games for companies, organizations, and teams

 45–90 minutes

-Process: The team defines 5–8 testable rules ("How do we know it's working?").
-Then, select 1 rule and try it out for 14 days.
+Process: The team defines 5–8 rules that are testable (“How do we notice it?”).
+Then select 1 rule and try it out for 14 days.

 Evaluation: Which rule immediately reduces friction – without bureaucracy?